Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 The Velociraptor [support
 policy](https://docs.velociraptor.app/docs/overview/support/)
 officially only supports clients and servers on the same release version.
-However in reality it usually take longer to upgrade clients than servers.
+However in reality it usually takes longer to upgrade clients than servers.
 While some users are able to upgrade clients promptly, many users estimate between 10-50% of deployed clients are a version older than the server.